spatie/laravel-data/docs/as-a-data-transfer-object/casts.md

 ]);
 ```

-And get an error because the first two properties are simple PHP types(string, int's, floats, booleans, arrays), but the following two properties are more complex types: `DateTime` and `Enum`, respectively.
+And get an error because the first two properties are simple PHP types(strings, ints, floats, booleans, arrays), but the following two properties are more complex types: `DateTime` and `Enum`, respectively.

 These types cannot be automatically created.
 A cast is needed to construct them from a string.